Solve each inequality. Give the solution set using interval notation.

 Interval Notation and Domain Restrictions

 Interval notation expresses solution sets compactly using parentheses and brackets to indicate open or closed intervals.
-Domain restrictions exclude values that make the denominator zero, ensuring the solution set only includes valid inputs for the rational expression.
+When solving rational inequalities, it's essential to exclude values that make the denominator zero, as these are not in the domain and cannot be part of the solution.

 Recommended video: